K12 Probiotics can leave your mouth fresher

 Your tongue, cheeks and gums are home to billions of bacteria.
 These little critters are quite numerous.
 One square inch of tongue shelters more microbes than there are people living in India.

-Many of these microorganisms are harmless, but a few particularly nasty strains contribute to tooth decay, gum disease periodontitis and bad breath.
-The problem with such oral bacteria is that typical toothpastes and mouthwashes do almost nothing to eliminate them.
+Many of these microorganisms are harmless, but a few particularly nasty strains contribute to tooth decay, unsightly gums, and bad breath.
+The problem with such oral bacteria is that typical toothpastes and mouthwashes do almost nothing to target them.
 Even if you floss and use an irritating, alcohol-based mouthwash, the population of bad bacteria in your mouth isn't likely to decrease by much.

 Here's where K12 Probiotics can come into play.
 Such products contain one special species of microbe, named Streptococcus salivarius K12.
 (Don't worry, it's not the strain that causes strep throat.)
 This little creature is a modern marvel.

-Studies have shown that this bacteria can eliminate its competitors in your mouth, a process that leads to fresher breath.
-It does so by releasing a compound called bacteriocin-like inhibitory substance (BLIS), which is a protein that kills harmful bacteria.
+Studies have shown that this bacteria can focus on its competitors in your mouth, a process that leads to fresher breath.
+It does so by releasing a compound called bacteriocin-like inhibitory substance (BLIS), which is a protein that attacks certain harmful bacteria.
 Thus, over time, K12 Probiotics can change the ecosystem in your mouth, neutralizing the species that make your breath funky.

 So, in much the same way that farmers plant opportunistic crops to crowd out weeds, individuals with halitosis can use K12 Probiotics to muscle out bad breath.